grammatek/pedi/README.md

-# Pedi - A Pronunciation Dictionary Editor
+# PEDI - A Pronunciation Dictionary Editor

 Pedi is a web application to read, edit and export pronunciation dictionaries.

-## Features of the Prototype
+## Features of PEDI

 ### Import SAMPA list